 How will KDPI and EPTS scores be used to allocate organs?
 Kidneys with a KDPI score of 20% or less will first be offered to patients likely to need a transplant the longest, those with an EPTS of 20% or less.
-Kidneys with a higher KDPI will be offered to patients with a higher EPTS.

 When a deceased donor organ becomes available, the donor and any possible recipients must be blood group compatible, unless the recipient is enrolled in a blood type incompatible deceased donor program.
 A list of potential blood group compatible recipients is generated based on a point system.
-The points are allocated based upon calculated waiting time, quality of match, high recipient PRA (Panel Reactive-Antibody) and pediatric recipient status.
+The points are allocated based upon length of time on the waiting list, quality of match, high recipient PRA (Panel Reactive-Antibody) and pediatric recipient status.
 If you are on this list of potential recipients, you will receive a phone call from a transplant coordinator.
 To be considered for this kidney you must be medically stable with no active infections and have your monthly blood specimen at NJOTSN.
 You will receive detailed information and instructions from the transplant coordinator.
 Every available deceased donor kidney generates a different list of potential recipients.
 Therefore, there is no way to tell your "position on the list" until a particular kidney becomes available.

 Under Organ Procurement and Transplantation Network (OPTN) policy, you can list at more than one transplant center (multiple-list).
 As with any transplant listing, you must be evaluated and accepted by a transplant center.
-You should also check with your insurance provider to see if there are costs associated with multiple listing that may not be covered.
-In addition, you would need to maintain current lab results and contact information for each transplant program where you are listed.
-The local Organ Procurement Organization in NJ is the NJ Sharing Network, which is responsible for the local NJ list.
-All hospitals in NJ that perform transplants are part of the same local list.
-Therefore, it will not benefit you to list at more than one hospital in NJ.
-You should consider going out of state.
+You should also check with your insurance provider to see if there costs associated with multiple listing that may not be covered.
+In addition, you would need to maintain current lab results and contact information for each transplant program where your list.